Location: Rothera Research Station - Virtual Trip to Antarctica

 It seems something of a shock to suddenly have come from sunny and relatively warm Falkland Islands into the cloudy, isolated and cold wilderness of Antarctica.
 You are escorted in a group over to the main building, led by the Base Commander (BC) who had arrived on the first Dash-7 flight.
 You pause only briefly as the BC points out various buildings.
 On arrival at the main building, you shed your outer layers, leaving your outdoor coats and boots in the aptly named 'boot room'.
 The BC explains that the first night is now your own, but that you will begin the training bright and early in the morning.

-You collect your kit bags from the gym and head off to find your room.
+You collect your kit bags and head off to find your room.
 The current "pitrooms" sleep up to four people in a rather confined space.
 The metal-framed bunkbeds and wardrobes also mean you cannot easily get out of bed and dress without disturbing the other occupants!
-The toilet and washing facilities are similarly shared, with only one shower upstairs and another two communal showers downstairs meaning queues at the height of summer when there are potentially over 100 people on base.
+The toilet and washing facilities are shared.

 The next day starts in earnest with lectures and training activities to be completed before you are allowed into the field.
 This is the start of an intensive period of familiarisation of the station, its rules and opportunities.

 Training begins the next morning with a tour and an introduction to the various domestic base jobs you all have to take turns at.
 These include Sunday cook, gash (waste management and cleaning days) and communal scrub-out where everyone cleans part of the base.
 This is followed by a series of training sessions covering such topics as the base vehicles, radios, meteorological observations and the base medical facilities.